firegento/firegento-adminmonitoring/README.md

 # Firegento AdminLogger

 The admin logger logs nearly every save and delete call in the backend.
-The first idea was to generate an overview of the changes in the backend to know who changed certain things.
-This is still the actual goal.
+The idea is to generate an overview of the changes in the backend to know who changed certain things.

 ##Vision
 If we know all the changes in the backend, we can provide versioning.